United Way of the Midlands’ Court Referral Community Service Program

 MAKING A DIFFERENCE

-CRCSP assists approximately 300 clients annually.
-With each client serving an average of 75 hours each, this represents over 2,500 service hours for our community.
+For the CRCSP assists approximately 300 clients annually.
+Each client serves an average of 75 hours, representing over 22,500 service hours for our community.

 CRCSP OVERSIGHT COMMITTEE